aalykiot/tachyon/README.md

 ```

 ### start:[task]
-With the generic `start` event that is emitted (for all tasks), the runtime will also emit a `start` event for the specific task.
+With the generic `start` event emitted (for all tasks), the runtime will also emit a `start` event for the specific task.

 ```ts
 tachyon.on("start:echo-date", (task: Task) => {